Reverse Mortgage: Your Guide To What It Is And How It Works

-- You remain the owner of the home.
-Your name stays on the title.
+- You remain the homeowner, and your name stays on the title.

-- You can access your equity without selling the home or paying a monthly mortgage.
+- You can access your equity without selling the home or making a monthly mortgage payment.

-- There are no credit score requirements at this time, though credit history will be reviewed during a financial assessment.
+- There are no credit score requirements, though your credit history will be reviewed during a financial assessment.

-- You are protected from declining home values since it is a nonrecourse loan.
+- You’re protected from declining home values since it’s a nonrecourse loan.

 Although there are a number of benefits that come with a reverse mortgage, the loan can also have some points that you will want to consider.

-- Since you will be borrowing against the equity in your home, you will decrease your equity and increase your amount of debt.
+- Since you’ll be borrowing against the equity in your home, you’ll decrease your equity and increase your amount of debt.

 - If you choose not to make payments, the loan balance will increase over time as interest accumulates.

 - Depending on the type of loan you choose and how you handle your money, you may outlive your proceeds.

 - While heirs will have a few options for keeping your home after you pass away, you may not be able to pass the home on to your heirs without a cost to them.